hoangnguyen-create/Bank-Customer-Churn/README.md

 **Points Earned** - The points earned by the customer for using a credit card.

-Some identifier columns such as RowNumber, CustomerId, and Surname were removed during data cleaning because they do not provide meaningful predictive information as well as to ensuring customer's privacy
+Some identifier columns such as **RowNumber**, **CustomerId**, and **Surname** were removed during data cleaning because they do not provide meaningful predictive information as well as to ensuring customer's privacy

 ## Project Workflow